joystick2020/joystick2020.github.io/index.md

 From 2014 to 2016 I worked as a security consultant at [Emaze](http://blog.emaze.net/), a small security company based in Milan, Italy.
-My main activities include: vulnerability detection and exploitation, penetration testings, source code auditing, reverse engineering, and training courses. <br><br>
+My main activities included: vulnerability detection and exploitation, penetration testings, source code auditing, reverse engineering, and training courses. <br><br>